Methods of Display

 - Is there any interactive work that requires viewer participation?

-Gain practical experience with these activities
+Gain practical experience in setting up displays with these activities

 - Stage several mini exhibitions throughout the year, besides the final show.
 Try targeting a specific audience, ie primary school, how would you curate a show differently according to the audience?

 - Observe strategies for displaying work and engaging the viewer, i.e. designing the space, placements of works in relation to each other, viewer interactivity, lighting, plinths, supports, hanging, etc.